 Our Conference is a unique opportunity to access invaluable knowledge and tips.
 It also offers the chance to be part of something bigger too – a community of people who come together virtually from all departments across the UK to learn, share and support each other when times get tough.

-There’s something for everyone – from exploring psychological safety and looking after yourself as a carer to financial wellbeing, medical gaslighting, moving towards happiness and much more.
+There’s something for everyone – from exploring psychological safety and looking after yourself as a carer to financial wellbeing, men’s health, moving towards happiness and much more.
 So whether you attend one, several or all of the sessions – book your place now!

 Each day will begin with a welcome from one of the Civil Service’s senior leaders.